isomerpages/moe-bendemeersec/_secondary-1-posting/Appeals.md

 To request for transfer out of our school due to serious medical conditions or severe physical impairments, please do so in person at the General Office by 12:00 pm, 21 December 2023, Thursday.

 All appeals must be accompanied by relevant supporting documents, such as medical reports and letters from doctors.
-**Students seeking transfer should continue to report on the first day of school and attend lessons until the transfer is approved.**
-The appeal results will be released in early January.

 For information on appealing for a transfer due to serious medical conditions, please go to this <a target="_blank" href="https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer/">MOE website</a>.

 #### **Appealing for Transfer due to Non-Medical Reasons**
-To request for transfer out of Bendemeer Secondary School due to non-medical reasons, please see the important information at the <a target="_blank" href="https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer/">MOE website</a>.
+To request for transfer out of our school due to non-medical reasons, please see the important information at the <a target="_blank" href="https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer/">MOE website</a>.

-**Students seeking transfer should continue to report on the first day of school and attend lessons until the transfer is approved.**

 #### **Appeal for Transfer to Bendemeer Secondary School**
 Please complete this <a target="_blank" href="https://go.gov.sg/transfertobdms">form (https://go.gov.sg/transfertobdms)</a> by **Sunday, 24th Dec 2023, 11:59 pm.**

+**Students seeking transfer should continue to report on the first day of school and attend lessons until the transfer is approved.**
+The appeal results will be released in early January.